 The Diploma in Behaviour Analysis and Investigative Interviewing (Diploma in BAII) counts as 90 credits towards a 180 credit Master Degree (MSc).

-There are two payment methods available to secure your place on this course.
+There are three payment methods available to secure your place on this course.

-We will contact you after your booking fee is received to arrange your next payment.
+We will contact you after your booking fee is received to arrange your payment plan.